Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Definition

 The estimated number and percentage of children under age 18 living in households with income below the federal poverty level.
 Poverty status is determined by comparing household income to poverty thresholds (income cutoffs).
 Thresholds vary by family size and number of children under 18 in the household.
-For instance, the poverty level for a family of four in 2019 is $25,750.
+For instance, the poverty level for a family of four in 2023 is $32,150.
+For more information, see [https://aspe.hhs.gov/poverty-guidelines].

 Data Notes

-NM county population values derive from UNM GPS population estimates.
-Percentages in poverty derive from U.S. Census SAIPE.
+Percentages in poverty are from U.S. Census Small Area Income and Poverty Estimates (SAIPE).
 95% confidence intervals were calculated from the SAIPE 90% confidence intervals.
 Statewide totals and percentages will differ between estimates made using U.S. Census SAIPE and ACS values, due to rounding differences and dissimilar methodologies.

 How the Measure is Calculated